SWANA Ontario Scholarships

 The Ontario Chapter of the Solid Waste Association of North America (SWANA) offers an undergraduate scholarship to students studying in disciplines related to solid waste management or environmental protection.

-Scholarship applications are open for the 2023/2024 school year.
-Applications will be accepted until May 1, 2023.
-Please send completed applications, accompanied with all the required documentation, to the Ontario Chapter office by clicking here.
+Scholarship applications are open for the 2026/2027 school year.
+Applications will be accepted until April 30, 2026.

 SWANA North America has developed several scholarship and internship programs for students studying in fields related to solid waste management, including the Grant H. Flint International Scholarship Program and the Robert P. Stearns/SCS Engineers Scholarship Award.